 By photolysis, EM radiation beyond the UV may directly damage the DNA, or indirectly by forming hydroxyl radicals that chemically damage the DNA.
-The chemical path is more likely as only 5.2 eV is required [5] to form the hydroxyl radical compared to 7-10 eV necessary [4] for SS and DS breaks.
+The chemical path is more likely as only 5.2 eV is required [5] to form the hydroxyl radical compared to 7-10 eV necessary [4] for SS and DS breaks in dry DNA.